 The presence of black dots on the surface of a nevus does not mean that it is cancer.

-Why did it increase and darken on the labia
+Why did the labia enlarge and darken?

 Hanging blackened at the tip